flatmax/Eh-I-DeCoder/README.md

 ## Architecture

-This application has two core components:
+This application has three core components:

 - **Python Backend**: A JSON-RPC-OO server that acts as the intelligent interface with Aider
 - **Web Frontend**: A user-friendly web application for seamless interaction with your AI coding assistant
+- **LSP Server**: Language Server Protocol integration providing intelligent code features

-The `aider-server` automatically manages both components, starting the backend server, launching the webapp dev server, and opening your browser.
+The `aider-server` automatically manages all components, starting the backend server, launching the webapp dev server, initializing the LSP server, and opening your browser.

 ---